-At any one time there are up to 28,000 apprenticeship vacancies available on the 'Find an apprenticeship' site.
+At any one time there are up to 28,000 apprenticeship vacancies available on the 'Find an apprenticeship' site in a variety of careers and industries across England.

 Visit gov.uk and search 'Find an apprenticeship'.
 You can search by keyword (job role, occupation type or apprenticeship level) and by location.